 The cool thing about San Francisco is that somehow their craft beer scene is still growing.
 New places have opened since I visited most recently, and I’m looking forward to checking them out next time I’m down.

-Here’s another thing: San Fran is surrounded by good beer, particularly to the north.
+Here’s another thing: SF is surrounded by good beer, particularly to the north.
 This is as good a time as any to point out that Russian River Brewing Company and Lagunitas Brewing Company are relatively close by.
 These are beer juggernauts, people.
 They don’t play around.

 Why mention these breweries, Thomas?
 Because it’s basically the only city in the world where you can buy Pliny the Elder pretty much anywhere.
 A slight exaggeration, but fans know how hard it is to find.
 You can even grab a Little Sumpin’ just about anywhere in the city – including AT&T Park.